arnavgupta00/TODO-APP-MONGO/README.md

 > cd to this location

-run-

->Install & Run mongoDB server in your system
+>Run mongoDB server in your system

 > npm i